AbstractSDK/abstract/framework/docs/src/3_framework/5_modules.md

 While no system can guarantee absolute security, this rigorous vetting process, coupled with the inherent security benefits of Abstract's and CosmWasm's architecture, mitigates potential risks to a considerable extent.

-The Abstract platform also maintains a [Version Control](../5_platform/2_registry.md) for all the modules, allowing developers to track changes, understand the evolution of a module, and choose versions that have passed security audits.
+The Abstract platform also maintains a [Registry](../5_platform/2_registry.md) for all the modules, allowing developers to track changes, understand the evolution of a module, and choose versions that have passed security audits.